This is an exciting time of Spirit-led questioning, experimenting, and mutual learning.

 - Sample the Intercultural Ministries playlist on the United Church’s YouTube channel; consider showing some in worship or a community group

-- Participate in a Deepening Understanding for Intercultural Ministry program
+- Participate in a Deepening Understanding for Intercultural Ministry program.
+Engage Difference! is the latest program being offered online January 10-April 4, 2022.

 - At our national and regional Behold! gatherings, participants saw, felt, and experienced our intercultural vision.
 Watch some videos where people from across the church worship, talk, listen, and imagine how to take away what they’ve learned.